Marketing Ph.D. Program Structure

 Other Aspects of the Ph.D.
 Program Include:

 Students are expected to attend our Marketing colloquia.
 For example, faculty from Penn State and visitors from other universities may be invited to present their current research in the Marketing Department.
 Ph.D. students will also present in the colloquia series.
-In addition, the Marketing Department holds a Research Camp in the Spring of each year, to which various well-known researchers from top universities are invited to come and present their research.
-The colloquia series and the Research Camp are great opportunities to learn about the latest ongoing research and network with the marketing community.
+The colloquia series is a great opportunity to learn about the latest ongoing research and network with the marketing community.

 Conferences and Workshops